 Freezer: If you plan on freezing the daal, leave the tempering for just before serving it.

 Reheat: Defrost the daal and then reheat it on the stovetop or microwave.
-Add up to 1/4 cup water to adjust consistency to your liking.
+Add up to 1/4 cup water to adjust the consistency to your liking.

 What to eat with kali masoor daal